Izz05142/myCare/README.md

-# MyCare — Maxis Agentic Customer Support Bot
+# MyCare — Customer Support Bot

 A CLI-based agentic customer support bot built with LangChain and GPT-4o-mini (or Gemini).
 The agent autonomously decides which tool to call based on the customer's query — no hardcoded routing logic.